-(b) Employees at the Senior Center shall have a full-time workweek of 30 hours, from 9:00 AM to 3:00 PM, Monday through Friday, and shall be permitted to eat lunch while working.
+- (b) Employees at the Senior Center shall have a full-time workweek of 30 hours, from 9:00 AM to 3:00 PM, Monday through Friday, and shall be permitted to eat lunch while working. - (c) Part-time employees will be scheduled to work a portion of the regular full-time work week.
+A part-time employee who works a full eight-hour work day will be entitled to the same working hours for the day (including meals and breaks) as a full-time employee.